omarpervezz/CRMFlow/README.md

 ---

+## Current Status

+CRMFlow is currently a frontend-focused CRM prototype using mock data.

+It does not currently include:

+- Authentication
+- Backend APIs
+- Database persistence
+- User roles
+- Real-time collaboration

+These features are planned as future improvements.

+---

 ## Why I Built This

-I specialize in SaaS platforms, CRM systems, ERP software, internal tools, dashboards, analytics applications, and workflow-driven business software.
+I specialize in building SaaS platforms, CRM systems, ERP software, dashboards, analytics applications, internal tools, customer portals, and workflow-driven business software.

-CRMFlow was created to demonstrate the type of sales software organizations use to manage customer relationships, sales pipelines, business development activities, and revenue forecasting.
+CRMFlow was created to demonstrate how a modern sales CRM can be structured, designed, and implemented as a realistic business application.

-The project focuses on practical CRM workflows commonly used by sales teams, SaaS founders, agencies, account managers, and growing businesses.
+The goal of this project is to show practical frontend engineering skills in areas that matter for real software products:

+- Translating business workflows into usable interfaces
+- Designing scalable feature-based architecture
+- Building reusable UI systems
+- Working with structured CRM data
+- Creating dashboards, reports, and operational views
+- Developing SaaS-style application experiences

+This project reflects the type of frontend work required by SaaS companies, startups, agencies, software consultancies, and growing businesses building internal or customer-facing platforms.

 ---

 ## Future Improvements

-- Dark Mode
+- Dark mode
-- Command Palette
+- Command palette
-- Drag & Drop Pipeline
-- Sales Forecasting
+- Drag-and-drop pipeline board
+- Advanced sales forecasting
-- Advanced Analytics
+- Advanced analytics
 - Authentication
-- Role-Based Permissions
+- Role-based permissions
-- Team Management
+- Team management
-- Activity Timelines
+- Activity timelines
-- Real Backend APIs
+- Real backend APIs
-- Database Persistence
+- Database persistence
-- Audit Logs
+- Audit logs
+- Notifications
+- Import/export functionality
+- CRM automation workflows

 ---